-Coughing and wheezing tends to come and go during the day or night, depending upon the degree of airway narrowing in the lungs.
+Coughing and wheezing tend to come and go during the day or night, depending upon the degree of airway narrowing in the lungs.
 Breathlessness, chest tightness or pressure, and chest pain may also occur.
 In addition to coughing or wheezing, a child may report that his or her chest or stomach hurts.

 Asthma triggers — Wheezing and coughing may occur at any time, but certain triggers are known to worsen asthma in many children.

 Environmental conditions — Cold air, changes in barometric pressure, rain, or wind may cause increased asthma symptoms in certain people.
 Pollution, including exhaust fumes and particulate matter, may also induce symptoms.

 Upper respiratory infections — Viral upper respiratory infections (head and chest colds) are a common trigger of asthma in infants and young children.
 The most common viral infections include rhinovirus (the virus that causes most colds), respiratory syncytial virus, and influenza virus.
-(See "Patient information: The common cold in children (Beyond the Basics)" and "Patient information: Bronchiolitis (and RSV) in infants and children (Beyond the Basics)".)
+(See "Patient education: The common cold in children (Beyond the Basics)" and "Patient education: Bronchiolitis (and RSV) in infants and children (Beyond the Basics)".)

 Children with asthma should use their asthma treatments for cough and chest congestion rather than over-the-counter cold remedies, which are not effective therapies for asthma.